An easy 3-ingredient slow cooker pulled pork using pork tenderloin - great for sandwiches or sliders!

 It’s light, it’s lean, it’s not full of fatty spots that are gonna get in the way of loving on your pulled pork sandwich.

-The other sneaky thing about this dish is using root beer.
-Now, soda may not be the healthiest option - and it’s certainly a departure from what you usually see here on this blog - but I gotta say, I don’t even feel bad about it.
+Now, soda may not be the healthiest option - and it’s certainly a departure from what you normally see here on this blog - but I gotta say, I don’t even feel bad about it.

 It just works and I go with it.